 These mechanisms include any automatic routines necessary to maintain the activity records and cleanup programs to ensure the integrity of the security audit/logging systems.

-Logs must be time tilization (sec.mon.002).
+Logs must be time synchronised (sec.mon.002).

-6.3.7.2 What to Log / What NOT to Log
+What to Log / What NOT to Log